Ancaster incident: Incident

-On the night of June 3, 1826, (Note: Some sources state that the incident happened June 2–3; others state that it happened June 3–4.) a group of Tory men met at the home of James Hamilton, a doctor and magistrate in Gore county.
+On the night of June 3, 1826, (Note: Some sources state that the incident happened on June 2–3; others state that it happened on June 3–4.) a group of Tory men met at the home of James Hamilton, a doctor and magistrate in Gore District.
 They chose to meet there because of its proximity to Rolph's home.
 The idea to tar and feather Rolph was probably suggested by Titus Simons; the practice was popular in New England, where Simons lived before his family fled to Canada as loyalists during the American Revolution.
 Other members of the group were Alexander Robertson, Simons's son-in-law, George Gurnett, Allan MacNab, and Alexander Chewett.
 Hamilton also invited his friend John Paterson to join the group, but Paterson refused and described this invitation in a subsequent trial.
 The group dined and drank alcohol before leaving.

 The men went to the inn where Mr. Evans was staying, and all except one were dressed in disguises.
 They threatened Evans, accusing him of selling his wife, then dragged him out of the inn to speak with him about the matter outside.

 The group, probably consisting of most of the same members that visited Evans, arrived at Rolph's home in Ancaster, Upper Canada.
 They were dressed in disguises consisting of sheets for clothing, with masks or black make-up disguising their faces.
 The disguises were probably meant to make Rolph and other witnesses believe that the assailants were of the lower-class community, making it harder to identify them.
-The mob invaded the home at around midnight, bound and blindfolded him, dragged Rolph outside to a field, removed his clothes, and applied tar to his skin while threatening him with more harm, including castration.
+The mob invaded the home at around midnight, bound and blindfolded Rolph, dragged him outside to a field, removed his clothes, and applied tar to his skin while threatening him with more harm, including castration.
 On the way to the house, the group lost the feathers they were planning on using, so they gathered feathers from Rolph's pillow and applied them on top of the tar.
 The group also threatened to maim Rolph.
 This incident left Rolph half-conscious.
 It was noted at the civil trial afterwards that Mrs. Evans was not in Rolph's bed when the raid happened.

 After the incident

 George Rolph hired John Rolph, his brother, to represent him during the lawsuits.

 Rolph hired his brother, John Rolph, as his lawyer during the litigations.
-John advised George to postpone laying criminal charges, as it would be his word against the accused assailants.
+John advised George to postpone laying criminal charges, as it would be his word against that of the accused assailants.
 Instead, they waited until the assailants told others of their role in the incident.

 In November, Rolph sent an affidavit to the province's lieutenant governor, Peregrine Maitland, implicating Hamilton as one of the attackers.
 Rolph asked Maitland to investigate Hamilton's role in the attack, as they worked together in the justice office of the region.
-Maitland responded that he could not initiate any action against Hamilton until a jury determined that Hamilton was guilty of a crime and encouraged Rolph to initiate a civil lawsuit.
+Maitland responded that he could not initiate any action against Hamilton until a jury determined that Hamilton was guilty of a crime, and encouraged Rolph to initiate a civil lawsuit.